• Skip navigation

 • higher education and private schools

 Depending on the chosen specialisation and individual choices, the course structure will differ.
-The examinations regulation (Fachprüfungsordnung, short: FPO) comprises model structures for each of the three paths.
+The examinations regulation (Fachprüfungsordnung, short: FPO) comprises available course structures for each of the three paths.
 The current FPO can be downloaded as a PDF file (English and German).
 Open the PDF and scroll down to find the appendices:

 • Appendix 1 for Culture and Literature

-• Appendix 3 for no specialisation
+• Appendix 3 for No Specialisation

 The module handbook of the MA English Studies can be found here.